Year 1 - Class Kestrel

 In our Maths Learning Journey we will be providing the children with a range of learning objectives based upon a specific maths topic area.
 On a daily basis, this enables us to focus our teaching upon their specific needs and provides the opportunity for the children to apply their maths skills in a range of contexts.
 The week will consist of four Maths Learning Journey lessons and one Basic Skills Maths lesson.

-Week beginning 29th April - Place Value
+Fortnight beginning 11th September - Place Value

+We use Talk 4 Writing as the vehicle to deliver writing lessons at Badsey.
 To learn more about Talk 4 Writing, click here.

 Other Important Information

+PE lessons are on a Wednesday this term.
 Please ensure that your child always has an appropriate PE kit in school.
 Your child will need shorts and a dark blue t-shirt, and for the colder days please also ensure that your child has joggers and a jumper.
 We strongly recommend outdoor trainers for outdoor PE – please note pumps don’t provide very good support for young feet when partaking in outdoor sports.
 Indoor PE can be done bare foot, however some parent choose to also buy their children indoor pumps.

+We also ask that you read every day with your child at home, making a note in their reading diary when you have done so.
 At Badsey we think reading with your child at home is one of the most important things you can do as a parent to help your child thrive academically.
 Our aim is that every child has at least four entries in their reading diary each week.
 Making predictions, asking questions about what you have read together, clarifying new & confusing words and summarising at the end are great tools to help your child comprehend what they have read.

 Helpful Website Links